getodk/web-forms/README.md

 - [ui-vue](/packages/ui-vue): form-filling frontend built with Vue
 - [xforms-engine](/packages/xforms-engine): implementation of the [ODK XForms specification](https://getodk.github.io/xforms-spec/)
 - [xpath](/packages/xpath): XPath evaluator with ODK XForms extensions
+- [scenario](/packages/scenario): engine client used to express tests on forms
-- [scenario](/packages/ui-solid): form-filling frontend built with Solid, likely not as up-to-date as the Vue client
+- [ui-solid](/packages/ui-solid): form-filling frontend built with Solid, likely not as up-to-date as the Vue client

 ## Project status

 ODK Web Forms is developed by the [ODK team](https://getodk.org/).

-The ODK Web Forms frontend is designed to complement the [ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android) mobile data collection app.
+The ODK Web Forms frontend is designed to provide a similar user experience to the [ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android) mobile data collection app.
 Our short-term goal is to use it to replace [Enketo](https://github.com/enketo/enketo/) in the [ODK Central form server](https://github.com/getodk/central) for web-based form filling and editing existing submissions.

-Longer-term, we hope to use the engine to replace [JavaRosa](https://github.com/getodk/javarosa), the engine part of ODK Collect, so that we can maintain a single correct and extensible form engine.
+Longer-term, we hope to use the engine to replace [JavaRosa](https://github.com/getodk/javarosa) to power ODK Collect, so that we can maintain a single correct and extensible form engine.

 Here are some of our high-level priorities to get to a production-ready state: